StreetCodeAcademy/programming-fundamentals/python-curriculum/processing_lesson_1/README.md

 >Hint: You can also make your own color using fill(R,G,B) where you substitute R, G, and B with different Red, Green, and Blue values ranging from 0-255.
 >
->If you do some quick Googling, you can figure out how to combine that with random numbers.
+>If you do some quick Googling, you can figure out how to combine that with random numbers - try googling something like "python random numbers".

 Anyways, that's it for this lesson!